13015517713/federated-learing/README.md

 ## objects
 - Simulate more clients in a standalone machine
-- Every client share one model
+- Every client has own model

 ## todo
+- [x] rewrite get_data.py to make code more beatiful
-- [ ] implement algorithms such as fedprox,fedper and so on
+- [ ] implement algorithms such as fedper and so on
-- [ ] support fast model in which every model has its own memory.
-It's convenient to extend.
+- [ ] keep the same random initialization